 - Financial advice

-- Be a UK student on a full-time course, paying the full tuition fee either yourself or by a sponsor (such as the NHS for some health courses).
+be an undergraduate UK or 'home' fee status student on a full-time or sandwich course, paying the full tuition fee either yourself or by a sponsor (such as the NHS for some health courses)

-- Have spent three or more months in care whilst at school, from Year 10 onwards.
+have spent three or more months in care while at school, from Year 10 onwards

-- Be eligible for the relevant maximum level of statutory funding.
+be eligible for the relevant maximum level of statutory funding or NHS bursary